bobbah/CentCom/README.md

 # CentCom
 CentCom is a software suite used to provide a global bans database for Space Station 13.
 It is capable of ingesting data from several public ban lists, and provides an API through which to search these collected records.

+**There is a central instance of CentCom running at https://centcomm.melonmesa.com, where you can also find the compiled Swagger documentation to read about and experiment with the API.**

 ## Setup
 To run your own local instance of CentCom, you must have the following...
 - A supported database to store the ban data within (Postgres, MySql, MariaDB).
 You will need to create a database for the CentCom data, and users for the parsing server and API server.